iamkirankumaryadav/Library/Python/Pandas.md

 2. Number of columns
 3. Data type
 4. Number of Non Null rows
-5. Size of data frame
+5. Memory usage by the data frame

 ```python
 df.info()